8 Efficiently running many analyses at once

 12 metabolite_cd_cl_3_solvent CDCl3 (solvent)

-The last step is to right_join() with the model_estimates:
+The last step is to right_join() to the estimates made from the calculate_estimates():

 doc/learning.qmd